mwanggh/An-Exploration-Enhanced-Search-Algorithm-for-Robot-Indoor-Source-Searching/README.md

 1. Download the source code and put it in `~/catkin_ws/src`.
 2. Run `catkin_make` in `~/catkin_ws`.
-3. Launch the launch file.
+3. Run the launch file.

 ## Dataset